 Frozen boiler condensate pipes can be a frequent occurrence for UK homeowners during the icy winter months.
-Ideally you should have the condensate pipe thawed-out by an engineer, but if that’s not convenient then here are some easy guidelines to try to remedy the problem yourself.
+Ideally, you should have the condensate pipe thawed-out by an engineer, but if that’s not convenient then here are some easy guidelines to remedy the problem yourself.

-To check if your boiler does have a condensate pipe, look underneath the boiler at the pipes entering and exiting the unit itself.
-If one of these pipes in plastic (usually white and around 20mm wide) and the rest are metal then you almost certainly have a condense pipe.
-Track the pipe to the outside of your home – you’ll find the pipe always runs to a drain so the water can be eradicated.
+To check if your boiler has a condensate pipe, look at the pipes underneath the boiler entering and exiting the unit itself.
+If one of these pipes is plastic (usually white and around 20mm wide) and the rest are metal then you almost certainly have a condense pipe.
+Track the pipe to the outside of your home and you’ll find the pipe always runs to a drain so the water can be eradicated.

 Yes, there are a number of products on the market that will prevent the condensate pipe from freezing.